crcn/programming-terms/README.md

-This is a compiled list of terms to help you with naming things for you application.
+This is a compiled list of words to help you name things.

 ## Class names